 - 5. The SSSC was represented by [information redacted], solicitor (the Presenter). - 6.
-You were represented by [information redacted], Thompson's Solicitors (your representative).
+You attended the hearing, but you were not represented. - 7.
+As you know the fact-finding section of your hearing was joined with that in the case of ZZ (ZZ).
+ZZ was represented by [information redacted], Solicitor, Thompsons Solicitors.